VWBeetle/wplace-overlay-gallery-tweaks/README.md

 * **Template information tweaks**, including:
   * Layout adjusted slightly and now shows total pixel count
 * Your selected preferences are remembered between visits.

+More coming soon!
+The toolbar will be next.

 ## Install